 In this video Survival Lilly shows off the ultimate super shelter bug out camp.
 Of all the videos i’ve seen online, this has to be my favorite super shelter design.
 Now, I’m not saying this would work in all environments, but if rain wasn’t a huge concern then this would be my shelter of choice.
-Plus, I love the plastic tarp that drops down to keep the rain out while still letting the heat from the fire in.
+Plus, I love the Arcturus reflective tarp/ blanket that she used to keep the rain out while still letting the heat from the fire in.
 Just from watching this video you can tell Survival Lilly put a ton of time into this shelter build.
 The craftsmanship is very nice and the design is very functional.
 One of my favorite features is the door that allows the entire super shelter to be sealed off to keep the dog in and the creates out.